Technical Writing Webinar Series

 Continuing Education Credit Information

-HalfMoon Education is an American Institute of Architects-approved continuing education sponsor (No. J885), and is deemed an approved continuing education sponsor for architects in New York.
+HalfMoon Education is an American Institute of Architects-approved continuing education sponsor (No. J885) and is deemed an approved continuing education sponsor for architects in New York.
 These webinars are not approved for Florida architects.
 Other states do not preapprove educators or courses.
 Check each webinar for the number of continuing education hours available.
-HalfMoon Education is an approved engineer continuing education provider in Florida, Indiana, Louisiana, Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
+HalfMoon Education is an approved engineer continuing education provider in Florida, Indiana, Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
 Other states do not preapprove educators or courses.
-These webinars offer engineer continuing education credit in all states.
+These webinars offer engineer continuing education credit in all states that allow this learning methology.
 Check each course listing for the number of PDHs available.
 Participation and knowledge retention will be verified for these webinar events, certificates of completion will be provided, and LUs will be reported to the AIA.
-Please see individual course listings for credit approval.
+Please see individual course listings for available credit approval.

 Dr. Mark Decker, PhDProfessor and Department Chair in the Commonwealth University of Pennsylvania’s English Department